Ab initio modeling of nonequilibrium dynamics in superconducting detectors and qubits: Appendix

 \subsection{Numerical solutions to the kinetic equations}

-The kernel functions in Eqs. \eqref{eq:qp-dist} and \eqref{eq:ph-dist} of the main text are given by Numerical solutions to Eq. \eqref{eq:qp-dist}, \eqref{eq:ph-dist}, \and (5a-e) were obtained with a forward Euler scheme, where the integrals were evaluated numerically at each timestep.
-For each timestep, it was checked that energy was conserved within 0.1\% of the starting energy for $t \leq \tau_{\Delta}$ when $\tau_{\mathrm{esc}} = \infty$.
-In most of our simulations, this error criteria was often exceeded by orders of magnitude.
-Further details and examples of the time evolution of $\delta\!f(E)$ and $\delta\!n(\Omega)$ are included in the Supplemental Information.
-Details of the mesh sizes and inputs used in pyTDGL can also be found in the Supplemental Information.
+The kernel functions in Eqs. \eqref{eq:qp-dist} and \eqref{eq:ph-dist} of the main text are given by Numerical solutions to Eq. \eqref{eq:qp-dist}, \eqref{eq:ph-dist}, \and (5a-e) were obtained with a forward Euler scheme, where the integrals were evaluated numerically with a trapezoidal method at each timestep.
+Where applicable, vectorized operations were used to speed up the computation.
+We introduced a cutoff above the maximum acoustic phonon energy for the integral bounds in Eqs. \eqref{eq:qp-dist} and \eqref{eq:ph-dist} while ensuring that the numerical solutions were not affected by the choice of a larger cutoff and remained below our error criteria.
+As discussed in Appendix \ref{appendix:Usadel}, Eqs. \eqref{eqn:usadel_diff} and \eqref{eqn:usadel_sc} are solved self-consistently for a given $I_{\mathrm{B}}$ to determine $\rho(E)$ and $|\Delta| = |\Delta(I_\mathrm{B}, T)|$.
+Details on obtaining the numerical solutions to the Usadel equation are discussed in Appendix \ref{appendix:Usadel}.
+At each time step, it was checked that the total energy of the electronic system